nina1012/google-homepage/README.md

-This is the first challenge from The Odin Project.
+# The first challenge from The Odin Project.

-It will utilize basic knowledge of HTML and CSS.
+Google search page-difficult version

-Difficult version
+Technologies : **HTML, SASS**